0nix/ggj21/twine/evidence_questioning.md

 "I find that very hard to believe."
 Sergeant Bayer interjects, raising his voice just above Lieutenant Sessler.
 He ups the ante on his annoyance.
 "We are the Ministry of State Security.
 The Sword and Shield of the State."

-"Oh you're going to quote party doctrine to me, like that is going to magically improve the intel?"
+"Oh you're going to basic quote party doctrine to me?
+Should I recite the national anthem as well since we're quizzing each other on basic education?"
 Lieutenant Sessler responds, letting out a nasty nasal tone as he did.

 "You misunderstand me, Lieutenant Sessler."
-Sergeant Bayer says, raising his voice yet again to what you could call a low shout.
+Sergeant Bayer says, raising his voice yet again to what you could call a low-volume shout.
 "This ministry by its very nature must have eyes and ears, everywhere.
 And it has.
-We know everything because for this Nation to survive the blasted enemy at our gates and in our lands we MUST know everything."
+We know everything because for this Nation to survive the blasted enemy at our gates, and within this very city, we MUST know everything."

 Sergeant Bayer takes a deep breath to continue his sermon.
 "And now...
 Now!
 Now I find out that we have a massive blind spot.
 A memory hole where all information goes to die, and its name is Nadine Leitzka.
-And to my endless luck and fortune, we have just stumbled upon her!" /n/n He chuckles before continuing.
-"I find that hard to believe.
-Very, very hard indee-"
+And to my endless luck and fortune, we happened to stumble upon her!" /n/n He chuckles before continuing.
+"It's quite convenient, almost as if written by a third-rate hack!"

 Lieutenant Sessler shakes his head violently and smashes his fist on the metal table.
-"And your point is, Sergeant Bayer!?"
+"And your point is, Bayer!?"
 He snarls.

 "Oh!
-Oh, my point?
-You want to know my point?"
+Oh, my point Lieutenant?"
 Sergeant Bayer responds, mocking with the same nasally tone that the Lieutenant adopted.
-"Oh you are going to _love_ it!
+"Oh you are going to positively adore it!
 I don't think she is a blind spot at all.
-I think someone has protected this woman within our organization and using our resources to do so, and I will start asking who and why!
-And I'll start with you, Lieutenant Sessler!"
+I think someone has protected this woman within our organization and using our resources to do so.
+I will start asking who and why, and I will start with you, Lieutenant Sessler!"

 Lieutenant Sessler stands up, clenching his fists.
 His face reddens with anger.
-"Prove your accusations or so help me-"
+"Prove your accusations, you cock-sucking traitor-spawn, or so help me-"

 Sergeant Bayer stands up from his chair too.
 He towers over you and Sessler, like an ancient monolith.
 "You'll do what, exactly?"
 He taunts.
 "Sabotage us further?
 I think you'll find it hard to do in a room with no windows and four walls closing in."

-"Damn you Bayer!"
+"Fuck you Bayer!"
 Lieutenant Sessler shouts, enraged, before turning towards you and directing his anger at you.
-"And damn you too, Agent Brownie!
-If I am to be reprimanded, you will too, you pencil-necked imbecile."
+"And fuck you too, you Brownie!
+If I'm eating shit for this, you will too, you pencil-necked pimple!"

-Sergeant Bayer snaps his fingers.
+"ENOUGH!"
+Sergeant Bayer roars.

 He does this so loudly, it forces you to sit up and pay attention.
-It shook up Sessler before he proceded to enumerate the ways you had just screwed yourself over in the process of doing your job.
-"No, no Lieutenant Sessler."
+It shook up Sessler before he proceeded to enumerate the ways you had just screwed yourself over in the process of doing your job.
+"No, no, Sessler."
 He says in his professional, lecturing manner.
 "The Agent's duty is to report, which he has done gallantly.
 Yours, on the other hand, is to fall on your sword, chest-first, if our apparatus deems it necessary for it's continued survival.
-Any more expletives from you and I promise you that you will be sitting on the other side of that desk, Lieutenant."
+Any more expletives from you, any other one.
+Or mention of the traitors who I did not choose to be my parents, and I promise you I will take care of you and your wife personally."

 Filled with anger, and no words to convey it, Lieutenant Sessler sits down and growls like a dog that just got punished.
 He looks at you, and seeks your eyes when you avert them, daring you to look back.
 Sergeant Bayer takes his seat, draws in a deep breath, and shuffles the papers in front of him.
 He motions to continue the examination and go no further on this subject.